husarion/panther_ros/panther_hardware_interfaces/README.md

 ### `roboteq_data_converters`

 Provides a few classes for converting data in raw Roboteq formats read from Roboteq drivers into appropriate units or message formats.
 It can be divided into two types, command and data feedback.
-Command provides one utlity function that converts command in rad/s into Roboteq command and returns it:
+Command provides one utility function that converts command in rad/s into Roboteq command and returns it:
 * `RoboteqCommandConverter`

 Data feedback converters also store data (it is passed using Set methods, and later converted data can be read using Get data).